 Having one or two drinks after work or while out on the town with friends can easily lead to you being pulled over.
 If your blood alcohol concentration is 0.08% or higher, or if you show signs of impairment, you could be arrested for a DUI-related charge in Indianapolis.

-Work With a DUI Attorney
+Work With a DUI Attorney in Indianapolis

 As it’s referred to in Indiana, operating a motor vehicle while intoxicated is also known as OWI, DUI, or OVWI.
 Regardless of the term, OWVI can be a severe misdemeanor or felony, depending on the circumstances.
 It’s not something you can talk your way out of or deal with on your own.
 A legal professional best handles the criminal and collateral impact of a DUI on your record.